zquestz/thoughts/content/posts/breathe.md

 There was a small group of 10 or so.
 We spent some time stretching, saying hello, and focusing on our breath.
 Then we spent about 20 minutes doing 4 rounds of Wim Hof.
 I felt fantastic.
 My mind felt focused, clear, and ready to take on the day.

 The group keeps growing every week.
-I fear they will need to find a bigger space. ;)
+I fear they will need to find a bigger space. :wink:

 ## More Breath